- Home

 Can I calibrate with custom pH buffers?

-No. The electrode is calibrated to 2 or 3 points using standard pH buffers (4, 7, and 10). - +
+No. The electrode is calibrated to 2 or 3 points using standard pH buffers (4, 7 and 10). - +

-Data Logger for Measuring pH
+Data logger for measuring the pH value

-3 Considerations for Accurate pH Measurements
+3 Considerations for accurate pH measurements

-- A pH electrode has a very high internal resistance.
-It generates a voltage, but since this voltage develops across an ion-selective glass membrane, the current supplied by the electrode to the measuring circuit is very small.
+- The pH electrode has a very high impedance, the pH electrode generates a voltage, but because this voltage develops across an ion-selective glass membrane, the amount of current the electrode supplies to the measurement circuit is very small.
 A standard voltage data logger can have an input impedance of 1 megohm, which is sufficient for typical voltage measurements.
-For pH measurement, however, the small current flowing through that resistance leads to voltage drops resulting in large errors in the measured voltage.
-It is therefore very important to choose a data logger that has an amplifier with a high input impedance, typically in the order of 1 gigaohm or higher, to facilitate direct measurement at the pH electrode with negligible current flowing through the measurement circuit.
-If this is not possible, pH measurements with standard voltage data loggers can be carried out using an external preamplifier or a pH probe with a built-in amplifier to provide a buffered output signal, thus avoiding the negative effects of the input load.
-The most common amplifier is a small battery-powered unit that only allows buffering without voltage amplification.
-Since the currents are very small, these amplifiers can run on a single battery for months.
-Amplifiers that can be operated with an external DC power supply are also available, ensuring continuous operation over a longer period of time.
-If data logger and pH electrode are separated over a long distance, it is best to use an amplifier with a 4-20 mA current loop.
+However, when measuring pH, the amount of current drawn through this resistor leads to loading effects that result in large errors in the measured voltage.
+It is very important to choose a data logger with a high impedance input amplifier, typically in the order of 1 gigohm or higher, to allow direct measurement at the pH electrode with negligible current draw.
+If this is not possible, pH measurements can be made with standard voltage data loggers using an external preamplifier or a pH probe with an internal amplifier to provide a buffered output signal and avoid negative effects of the input load.
+The most common amplifier is a small battery-powered unit that only provides buffering without voltage amplification.
+Since the currents are very small, these amplifiers can run for months on a single battery.
+Other amplifiers are also available that can be operated with an external DC power supply to ensure continuous operation over a longer period of time.
+If the data logger and pH electrode are to be far apart, it is best to use an amplifier with a current output of 4-20 mA.
 This allows the signal to be transmitted hundreds of meters with very little loss of accuracy or increased noise.

-Conclusions for Choosing a pH Logger
+Conclusion for choosing a pH logger